 From composting initiatives, to cutting back on single-use plastics, to our annual celebration of Earth Week, the students of William & Mary have a reputation for sustainability.
-W&M IT is working to reduce our carbon footprint and we wanted to share with you a few quick tips on how to do so yourself.
+W&M Information Technology is working to reduce our carbon footprint and we wanted to share with you a few quick tips on how to do so yourself.

 1. Check your computer's power settings